anthonysterling/anthonysterling.github.com/_posts/2017-03-18-creating-a-distributed-minio-cluster-on-digital-ocean.md

 tags: [Minio, Digital Ocean, Storage]
 ---

 If you've not heard of [Minio][1] before, Minio is an object storage server that has a Amazon S3 compatible interface.
 I've previously deployed the standalone version to production, but I've never used the [Distribted Minio][2] functionality [released in November 2016][3].

-When Minio in distributed mode, it lets you pool multiple drives across multiple nodes into a single object storage server.
+When Minio is in distributed mode, it lets you pool multiple drives across multiple nodes into a single object storage server.
 As drives are distributed across several nodes, distributed Minio can withstand multiple node failures and yet ensure full data protection.

 With the recent release of [Digital Ocean][4]'s [Block Storage][5] and [Load Balancer][6] functionality, I thought I'd spend a few hours attempting to set up a Distribted Minio cluster backed by Digital Ocean Block Storage behind a Load Balancer.

-The plan is to provision 4 Droplets, each running an instance of Minio, and attach a unique Block Storage Volume to each Droplet which is to used as persistent storage by Minio.
-We'll then create a Load Balancer to Round Robin HTTP traffic across the Droplets.
+The plan was to provision 4 Droplets, each running an instance of Minio, and attach a unique Block Storage Volume to each Droplet which was to used as persistent storage by Minio.
+Then create a Load Balancer to Round Robin the HTTP traffic across the Droplets.

 I initially started to manually create the Droplets through Digitial Ocean's Web UI, but then remembered that they have a CLI tool which I may be able to use.
 After a quick Google I found [doctl][7] which is a command line interface for the DigitalOcean API, it's installable via [Brew][8] too which is super handy.